 Unavailable for acquisitions after May

-All metadata that describe the full content of each granule of the ECOSTRESS data product are stored within the explicitly named “/Metadata” Group.
+All metadata that describe the full content of each granule of the swath or gridded ECOSTRESS data products are stored within the explicitly named “/Metadata” Group.
 The metadata contain valuable information including global attributes and dataset specific attributes pertaining to the granule.
 Metadata are handled using the same procedures as those that are used to handle data.
 The contents of each Attribute that store metadata conform to one of the ECOSTRESS Types.
 Most metadata elements are stored as scalars.
 A few metadata elements are stored as arrays.
-The metadata appear in a set of HDF5 Groups under the “/Metadata” Group.
+The metadata for swath and gridded data products appear in a set of HDF5 Groups under the “/Metadata” Group.
 These HDF5 Groups contain a set of HDF5 Attributes.

 Data access options such as Data Pool, NASA Earthdata Search, AppEEARS, and USGS EarthExplorer can be found under Tools.

-All ECOSTRESS standard products are stored in the Hierarchical Data Format version 5 (HDF5).
-HDF5 is a general purpose file format and programming library for storing scientific data.
+ECOSTRESS swath and gridded products are stored in the Hierarchical Data Format version 5 (HDF5).
+HDF5 is a general-purpose file format and programming library for storing scientific data.